 On February 1, 2021, Burma’s democratically elected government was overthrown and imprisoned through a rogue military dictatorship’s coup d’etat.

 Subsequently, the dictatorship has engaged in a genocide of democracy, displacing 2.5 million people and imprisoning 20,000 political prisoners.
+Without the guidance of wise, democratic civilian leadership, Burma faces the escalating horrors of nationwide war, atrocity, and institutionalized torture.

-Join us in the GLOBAL campaign to Use Your Freedom:
+Join us in the GLOBAL campaign to Use Your Freedom

-FREE BURMA’S NOBEL PEACE PRIZE LAUREATE
+FREE BURMA’S NOBEL PEACE PRIZE LAUREATE AUNG SAN SUU KYI!

-Use Your Freedom is an international movement leveraging non-violent digital activism to spotlight the unlawful imprisonment of Myanmar's democratically elected leaders.
 We urge global leaders, governments, artists, authors, influencers and citizens of all nations worldwide to demand their immediate release, stop the military's mass violence against all ethnic groups, and pave the way for democracy, rule of law, peace, and prevention of social collapse.

 Aung San Suu Kyi's political party, The National League for Democracy, won a national election in 1990 by a landslide.
 The ruling military dictatorship annulled the result and imprisoned many of its politicians and activists.